vijayanands/MovieViewer/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+    warning.png icon : Created by Kidiladon from Noun Project now_playing.png icon : Created by CostaGalaktionov from Noun Project top_rated.png icon : Created by Guru from Noun Project movie_info.png icon : Created by Vectors Market from Noun Project